genericmilk/daihon/README.md

 - Start/Stop scripts in the background (zsh + npm run <script>)
 - Live tailing logs per running script
 - Preferences to add projects (auto-detects scripts from package.json)
+ - Persistent logs: output is saved while running even if the log window is closed or the script is restarted

 Requirements
 - macOS 13+